Cap-go/hono-r2-tus-uploader/README.md

 This is a hard fork of https://github.com/signalapp/tus-server/blob/main/README.md

-Rewrited to work in the Capgo tech stack, and in frontend
+Rewrited to work in the [Capgo (live update for CapacitorJS apps)](https://capgo.app) tech stack, and in frontend